-Chatham-Kent P.U.C. shall provide the required permit to provide water service connections.
+If Chatham-Kent P.U.C. determines that a water service connection is permitted, then it will provide the required permit.
 The developer/owner's contractor or owner shall fill all requirements and follow all procedures to fulfill the process of obtaining a water service permit from Chatham-Kent P.U.C.
 In all cases, the water permit shall be obtained in accordance with the latest Chatham-Kent P.U.C.
 By-Law.